dslatkin/kit/documentation/docs/40-best-practices/07-images.md

 <enhanced:img src="./path/to/your/image.jpg?blur=15" alt="An alt text" />
 ```

+### Passing images as props to components

+It's possible to pass images imported with the `?enhanced` query param as
+props to components.

 [See the imagetools repo for the full list of directives](https://github.com/JonasKruckenberg/imagetools/blob/main/docs/directives.md).

 ## Loading images dynamically from a CDN